Lufteluke/pi-tin/software_setup.md

 ## 3. boot Raspberry Pi and verify functionality

 With the display connected, insert the SD card, connect the USB-C cable, and press the power button to power up the Raspberry Pi.
-If the hardware build and software installation were done correctly, the display should show a blank white screen at power on, then within 30 seconds display the RetroPie splash screen and the EmulationStation launcher.
+If the hardware build and software installation were done correctly, the display should show a black screen at power on, then within 1 minute display the RetroPie splash screen and the EmulationStation launcher.
 Hold the power button for about half a second and release it.
 The Raspberry Pi should safely shut down and the display should turn off completely.
 If the Raspberry Pi does not shut down, it is likely because one or more of the pads is not soldered properly.

 ## 4. connect via SSH and change password